Networking to find employment or potential opportunities

 Being strategic about the people you meet is very important.
 Don’t limit yourself to people more senior than you.
-Your potential peers and subordinates are also important and will help you diversify your network.
+Your potential peers and subordinates are also essential and will help you diversify your network.

 Don’t forget the golden rule in networking is “do unto others as you would have them do unto you”.
 AKA show respect and gain respect.

 Have a look at these 11 handy tips about networking to find jobs or potential opportunities.
 There’s also a free, downloadable info-graphic containing these points at the end of the page.